Dkowald/kwld.CoreUtil/Readme.md

 ## Overview
 Core library holding various extensions to improve code development and readability.

-1. Easier to use Extensions for FileInfo and DirectoryInfo.
-2. Also supports extensions for [System.IO.Abstractions](https://github.com/TestableIO/System.IO.Abstractions)
-3. Touch and Tree helpers for file system.
+### Helpers for file system.

-4. Stream extensions, such as Tee
+Mapping from static file system methods, such as _Path.ChangeExtension()_ to corresponding FileInfo (and DirectoryInfo) extensions, such as _FileInfo.ChangeExtension()_

+Includes set of extensions for [System.IO.Abstractions](https://github.com/TestableIO/System.IO.Abstractions) such as _IFileInfo.ChangeExtension()_

+A number of other file-system goodies like Touch(); EnsureExists()

+### Stream helpers

+Simpler Read/Write lines to text stream.

+A stream Tee.

+### String helpers
-5. String split and join helpers.
+String split and join helpers.

+Split on whitespace (find words)

+Compare case-ignorant, and white-space ignorant (Same).

-6. Dictionary helpers.
+### Dictionary helpers.
+Add or merge 2 dictonaries.

+Ensure an item exists (DefaultTo)

+### Build tooling.

+A number of msbuild helpers, including:

+Download file as part of the build.

 See [wiki](https://github.com/Dkowald/kwd.CoreUtil/wiki/) for details